ros-navigation/docs.nav2.org/dev_containers/dev_containers_docs/development_guide.md

   - to forcefully rerun a `RUN` directive in the Dockerfile
   - such as unchanged `apt upgrade` or `rosdep update` commands

 Specifically, for this project, volumes remain unaffected by this rebuilding process: i.e. those used to mount the ccache directory or colcon workspace.
-While the management of these volumes is left up the developers discretion, other projects may of course handle this differently, so be sure to check the `./devcontainer` configuration to inspect how various container resources may be managed.
+While volume management is left to the user's discretion, other projects may of course handle this differently, so be sure to check the `./devcontainer` configuration to inspect how various container resources may be managed.

 :::{tip}
 Docker volume management can be done via the Docker CLI, or the VS Code Docker extension: